namannimmo10/namannimmo.me/_posts/2018-12-10-20-49-02-using_the_google_cloud_vision_api_for_ocr_in_swift.md

   }
 ```

-We have a property for the `activityIndicator` -- of type `UIActivityIndicatorView` -- on our
+We add a property for the `activityIndicator` -- of type `UIActivityIndicatorView` -- on our
 `ImageViewController` because we'll need to access it to stop its animation once the response
 arrives.
 Beyond that, `setupActivityIndicator()` simply instantiates the indicator, centers it
 within the base view and starts its animation (a spinning wheel).
 The live `ImageViewController`